How to Sprout Beans and Seeds

 Let the beans/seeds soak overnight or for 8-12 hours. - Drain and Rinse the Beans

-Once the soaking time is up, you need to drain the beans.
+Once the soaking time is up, you need to drain the soaked beans.
 If you have a sprouter lid on the jar, just tip the whole jar in the sink and let the water flow out.

 If you used the cloth method, remove the rubber band and cloth, and pour the beans into a strainer or colander to drain.